-Brooke Huminski is a Licensed Independent Clinical Social Worker in Rhode Island with a specialization with eating disorders, perfectionism, compassion fatigue, life transitions, and chronic illness.
-She has extensive experience working with students (college, medical, graduate) mental health.
-Brooke also sees clients in-person or virtually in Rhode Island as well as Massachusetts via remote therapy.
+Brooke Huminski is a Licensed Independent Clinical Social Worker with a specialization with eating disorders, perfectionism, compassion fatigue, life transitions, and chronic illness.
+She has extensive experience working with students (college, medical, graduate).
+Brooke sees clients in-person or virtually in Rhode Island as well as Massachusetts via remote therapy.

 Brooke has worked and trained in a myriad of medical and mental health settings over the past ten years including McLean Hospital, Miriam Hospital, Butler Hospital and Women and Infant’s Hospital.
 Additionally, she has provided individual, family, group therapy, and meal coaching at Walden Behavioral Care, an eating disorder clinic.
 She operates from a Health at Every Size® model/non-diet approach and brings her experience as a recovered professional to the healing relationship.

-In addition to Private Practice, Brooke is a credentialed clinician at Butler Hospital’s Patient Assessment Services (Psychiatric ER).
-She is an educator and has presented to psychiatry residents (Butler Hospital/Brown Medical School Psychiatry Residency), therapists, nurses, and dietitians on topics of expertise including perfectionism, compassion fatigue, mindfulness-based approaches to pain management, and eating disorders .
-Brooke received her Masters of Social Work (MSW) at Boston College where she is a Part-Time Faculty Member.
+In addition to Private Practice, Brooke is a clinician at Butler Hospital’s Patient Assessment Services (Psychiatric ER).
+She is an educator and presents to psychiatry residents, therapists, and dietitians on topics of expertise including perfectionism, compassion fatigue, mindfulness-based approaches to pain management, and eating disorders .
+Brooke received her Masters of Social Work (MSW) at Boston College and Bachelor's in Public and Community Service at Providence College.

 Perfectionism - Coping with feelings of anxiety, stress, self-criticism, and procrastination; addressing unrealistic expectations of one’s self and negatively comparing self to others